maemo-leste/pymaemo-svn/www/documentation/python_hildon_manual/sphinx/hildonobjects.rst

         Note that if you're using a :class:`HildonAppMenu` rather than a :class:`GtkMenu` you should use :meth:`Window.set_app_menu` instead.

-        :param: menu: The :class:`GtkMenu` to be used for this :class:`Window`
+        :param menu: The :class:`GtkMenu` to be used for this :class:`Window`

     .. method:: get_main_menu ()